ryanraposo/shard-projector/README.md

 - Easy-to-use targeting of server configuration folders. ex 'MyDediServer'
 - Shard input/output
 - In-app configuration of servers (cluster.ini, server.ini(s))
-- In-app configuration of application (environment, paths, etc
+- In-app configuration of application (environment, paths, etc)

 # Contributing

 For contribution efforts generally, message me first so I can send all the latest and swap notes.
 I want contributors to know their work is going to be included if they put the time in, and during this stage a quick email first would be best.

-When development becomes less-volatile and my intentions are better documented, I'll provide standard docs & a familiar license.
+When development becomes less volatile and my intentions are better documented, I'll provide standard docs & a familiar license.

 I'm excited to work with you and your interest is highly-valued, that much is certain. :)